A reinforcement learning approach to rare trajectory sampling: Long time dynamics, large deviations and discounting

 \subsection{Comparing rewards with the average: differential returns and values}

-For RL problems involving an infinite-horizon, one choice of formulation, sometimes argued to be the correct formulation over the traditional one based on discounting \cite{Sutton2018}, is that of time-averaged returns \cite{Marbach2003,Schwartz1993,Bertsekas1996,Tsitsiklis1999}.
+For RL problems involving an infinite-horizon, one choice of formulation, sometimes argued to be the correct formulation over the traditional one based on discounting \cite{Sutton2018,Naik2019}, is that of time-averaged returns \cite{Marbach2003,Schwartz1993,Bertsekas1996,Tsitsiklis1999}.
 For us, this approach begins by reconsidering our loss function.
 In the continuing case, under the conditions of time-independence and ergodicity we mentioned in the previous section, there is no particular special time, such as when the trajectory is initialized.
-As such, if we assume our trajectory ensemble is initialized from the stationary state of the current dynamics, the distribution of states remains the same at all future times for a fixed dynamics, and the time averaged KL divergence is simply given by a steady state average of rewards on the next transition
+As such, the time averaged KL divergence is simply given by a steady state average of rewards on the next transition

 where we have simply defined